These are instructions for Tableau Server only. Click here for Tableau Online.

 Click ... next to SAML IdP metadata file to select the idp_metadata.xml file you copied to the server earlier.
 This file should be located in "C:\Program Files\Tableau\Tableau Server\SAML".

 Click OK.
-You'll recieve a message telling you the changes will occur the next time you restart your Tableau Server.
+You'll receive a message telling you the changes will occur the next time you restart your Tableau Server.

 Click the Stop Tableau Server application which is usually located in the Windows Start Menu or Start Screen.
 Wait until the server has stopped and then click the Start Tableau Server application.